-Registered students have access to an online portal that includes free eLearning, case studies, videos, podcasts, and white papers.
-We also encourage students to connect with their global peers and industry experts through Facebook and Twitter and the EMC Proven Professional online community.
+As part of EMC’s Academic Alliance program, registered students have access to an online portal that includes free eLearning, case studies, videos, podcasts, and white papers.
+We also encourage students to connect with their global peers and industry experts through Facebook, Twitter, and the EMC Proven Professional online community.

 EMC’s Academic Alliance team continually engages with faculty to update and enhance the program.
 The team encourages feedback through our faculty portal, regular email communications, and interactions with Academic Alliance program managers.

 Over the past year, we continued to expand engagement with the global higher-education community through events and seminars, including hosting the fifth annual Academic Alliance Conference in November 2013.
 Held in Bhopal, India, at Rajiv Gandhi Technical University (RGTU), the four-day event revolved around the themes of IT transformation in information storage, cloud computing, and Big Data.
 It attracted more than 400 students and faculty members representing 124 institutions.
 RGTU also conducted a webcast of the conference to over 350,000 students at 225 institutions.
 The conference featured speakers from around the world including professors, EMC employees, and political officials.
 EMC was also able to connect RGTU with seven of our international Academic Alliance partners, including universities from Thailand, Russia, and Kazakhstan.
 These organizations signed Memoranda of Understanding (MoU) with RGTU, committing to future collaborations that include research and internship opportunities.
 These relationships are the first international collaborations of their kind among multinational Academic Alliance partners.